 Many children are not allowed to feel certain emotions, like feeling angry at their parents, siblings, other family members, or authority figures.
 It is also oftentimes not allowed to think and say what the people around you disapprove of or don’t want to notice.
 Here, gaslighting is a form of thought-, emotion-, and behavior-control.

-Gaslighting can be experienced at home, at school, in peer groups, or in any other social environment where there is a hierarchical and controlling structure that makes a child inferior and subservient.
+Gaslighting can be experienced at home, at school, in peer groups, online, or in any other social environment where there is a hierarchical and controlling structure that makes a child inferior and subservient.

 Then a child grows up and becomes prone to gaslighting as an adult or learns to gaslight others.
 They may be blind to their painful experiences.
 They also may severely lack connection with self and reality, and the ability to think rationally.